-In February 1995, a law firm specializing in FDA regulatory matters examined an interim report of preliminary data and concluded that it was doubtful that the FDA would find that the device was safe and effective for its intended use, or provided a therapeutic benefit, sufficient to permit $\ensuremath{\mathsf{PMA}}$ approval, if the FDA were presented with the then existing preliminary data or future data qualitatively similar to the preliminary data.
+In February 1995, a law firm specializing in FDA regulatory matters examined an interim report of preliminary data and concluded that it was doubtful that the FDA would find that the device was safe and effective for its intended use, or provided a therapeutic benefit, sufficient to permit PMA approval, if the FDA were presented with the then existing preliminary data or future data qualitatively similar to the preliminary data.
 The Company believes that the additional data analyzed subsequent to the law firm's February 1995 report address many of the concerns identified in that report.
 These data and analyses include non-radiographic clinical follow-up data from the U.S. trial, preliminary analysis and review by an outside radiologist and an outside biostatistician of 3-month radiographic films from the U.S. trial, and data on additional patients from the European studies.
-The Company also is in the process of collecting 12-month and 24-month follow-up clinical (including radiological) data for patients in the U.S. clinical trial and obtaining analyses and review from the outside consultants, which process is expected to be completed by the end of 1997 or early 1998.
+The Company also is in the process of collecting 12-month and 24-month follow-up clinical (including radiological) data for patients in the U.S. clinical trial and obtaining analyses and review from the outside consultants.
 There can be no assurance that the data, once fully analyzed and reviewed, will demonstrate that the ROBODOC System is safe and effective for its intended use, provides a therapeutic benefit, or has an acceptable risk/benefit ratio in light of increased surgery time and intraoperative blood loss.
 In addition, the Company's Director of Regulatory Affairs and Quality Assurance resigned in September 1996 and subsequently has asserted that one of the reasons for his resignation was his concern, similar to that expressed in the February 1995 law firm report, about the adequacy of the Company's clinical data to support product approval.
-See "Risk Factors -- U.S. Regulation -- FDA Review Process for ROBODOC System" and "Business -- Available Clinical Data; Risk Versus Benefit Issues."
+See "Risk Factors -- U.S. Regulation -- FDA Review Process for ROBODOC System" and "Business -- Available Clinical Data; Risk Versus Benefit Issues.